 Where your business is not solely focused on the UK, there are further reasons why you may need to register:

-Distance selling, the most common example of which is mail order sales, applies when a taxable person in another EU Member State supplies and delivers goods to a customer in the UK who is neither registered for VAT nor liable to be registered.
+Distance selling, the most common example of which is mail order sales, applies when a taxable person in an EU Member State supplies and delivers goods to a customer in the UK who is neither registered for VAT nor liable to be registered.

 You must register if, in any calendar year, the value of your distance sales breach the distance sales threshold, which is currently set at £70,000.
 If you make distance sales of excise goods (like alcohol or tobacco) into the UK, you’ll need to register for VAT regardless of the value of those sales.